Term::ReadLine::Gnu Functions

 int rl_bind_key(int key, FunctionPtr|str function, Keymap|str map = rl_get_keymap())

-is the name added by the
+Bind KEY to the FUNCTION.
+FUNCTION is the name added by the

-method.
-If optional argument MAP
+add_defun method.
+If optional argument MAP is specified, binds

-.
+in MAP.
 Returns non-zero in case of error.

 unbind_key(KEY [,MAP])